Jimbozz/next.js-sanity/README.md

 1. Clone the project from GitHub.

 2. Make a copy of `.env.local.example` and rename it to `.env.local`.
-Fill it with secrets and keys from the shared Keeper folder.
-Ask the manager or other contributors for access to the folder.

 3. Install dependencies with `npm install`.